 “People need to be more conscious when they’re buying products that those products are not just a sort of whim purchase,” says Fee.
 “They have to be buying products they really do need and are going to be built to last.”

 As for products people feel they no longer need?
 “If they can’t be repaired and can’t be sold on to be repaired or reused, the third option is to make sure they’re recycled,” says Fee.
 “Take them to your household waste recycling centre or checking with the council that they can be recycled.”
-If you’re struggling to find a local area that recycles large electricals, more than 2,000 recycling and repair centres across the country have been developed by the Recycle Your Electricals campaign, and locations can be found on their website.
+If you’re struggling to find a local area that recycles large electricals, more than 2,000 recycling and repair centres across the country have been developed by the Recycle Your Electricals campaign.
 And when you’re thinking of replacing your old appliances, think carefully about the products that go into your newer purchase.

 "Natalie Fee is an award-winning environmentalist, author, speaker and founder of City to Sea, a UK-based organisation running campaigns to stop plastic pollution at source."